 Roland Hill, one of the revivalists, responds to this name-calling.
 He declares that the English might yell “Jumpers!
 Jumpers!” at the Welsh, but the Welsh can justly yell at the English, “Sleepers!
 Sleepers!”
 Maybe you sample joy but don’t rejoice.
 You’re sleeping instead of jumping.
 Wake up and express your joy!
 If you want revival, give yourself to the slightest taste of your future.

-BUY ONE, SOW ONE BOOK OF THE MONTH: Interested in learning more about revival?
+Are you interested in learning more about revival?
 Mark Nysewander writes about it in his book, Revival Rising: Preparing for the Next Great Wave of Awakening.
-This work explores the dynamics of high-impact revivals, believing that even a limited knowledge of the supernatural realities in a revival can stir us to contend for God’s next wave of power.
-Order a copy and get one free this month (April, 2017).
+This work explores the dynamics of high-impact revivals in the West, believing that even a limited knowledge of the supernatural realities in a revival can stir us to contend for God’s next wave of power.
+Get it from our store here.